• Blogs

 EIP-6110 is an attempt to streamline the process of depositing funds to become a validator on the Ethereum network by making the deposit process happen directly on the execution layer.
 It eliminates the need for additional voting steps on the consensus layer.

-Currently, Ethereum has a one-way Eth1-Eth2 bridge that facilitates the transfer of ETH from the execution layer to the consensus layer.
+Until now, Ethereum used a one-way Eth1-Eth2 bridge that facilitates the transfer of ETH from the execution layer to the consensus layer.
 This bridge plays a crucial role in Ethereum’s beacon chain operations by serving as the entry point for anyone willing to participate in the network consensus.
 By creating a link between the execution and consensus layers, this bridge processes the collateral deposits from validators on Ethereum.
 However, the Eth1-Eth2 bridge uses a complex approach to manage these deposits, paving the way for problems like low efficiency, slow processing and bad user experience.
 It led to discussions on streamlining the process to simplify software design and improve user experience.

-The EIP-6110 addresses this concern in the upcoming Ethereum Pectra upgrade.
+The EIP-6110 addresses this concern in the Ethereum Pectra upgrade.
 It discards the Eth1-Eth2 bridge and introduces a new way of transferring validator deposits to the Beacon Chain.
 This involves attaching the validator deposits to the Execution Layer block structure and shifting the responsibility of deposit approval and validation to the Execution Layer.
-It eliminates the need for deposit voting from the Consensys Layer, saving time and simplifying the process.
+It eliminates the need for deposit voting from the Consensus Layer, saving time and simplifying the process.

 EIP-7002